Ramona Lumpkin joined Mount Saint Vincent University as president and vice-chancellor in October 2010.

 Dr. Lumpkin is a director on the board of the Association of Universities and Colleges of Canada and chair of the Association of Atlantic Universities.

-From 2001 to 2010, she was Principal of Huron University College, an undergraduate liberal arts institution affiliated with The University of Western Ontario.
+From 2001 to 2010, she was principal of Huron University College, an undergraduate liberal arts institution affiliated with Western University.

 Prior to her service at Huron, Dr. Lumpkin spent four years as vice-president, academic, and provost of Royal Roads University, where she gave leadership to four academic divisions in the development and delivery of degree programs in a newly established university.